 In short, the answer to this is yes.
 When there’s enough pressure within the vein itself and the vein walls have been weakened, there are several things that can damage cause it to rupture.
 However, it’s rarely as simple as that.

-- Internal: If the walls of the vein are ruptured but the skin remains intact, the vein itself will bleed into the surrounding tissue.
+• Internal: If the walls of the vein are ruptured but the skin remains intact, the vein itself will rupture.
 This often causes a burning sensation accompanied by dizziness and sometimes fainting.
 If this occurs, you should seek immediate medical help, as the risk of blood-loss is increased and can cause permanent damage if untreated.

 How do I stop it happening?